Rymul/global-population-visualization/README.md

-In Our Home By the Numbers, users are able to:
+In Our World By the Numbers, users are able to:
 ---
 ---